rur/good/README.md

 # <img src="docs/readme_logo.svg" alt="Good Web Scaffold"/>

-## A good-enough web scaffold for Golang web consoles
+## A vanilla web scaffold for Golang web consoles

 The `good` tool embeds a web GUI in an existing Golang project.